This is the face of tenacity.

 "I couldn't have done it without them," she said.

-Her next goal is to ride in provincial races, and she's planning on making her debut on her home track this month at the Macksville Cup.
+Her next goal is to ride in provincial races, after finally making her debut on her home track in November at the Macksville Cup.

 Eventually she'd love to have a crack at town and group races.